jpbro/VbFcgi/README.md

 # VbFcgi
-Get your VB6 apps on the web with this FCGI Host/Server Framework for Visual Basic 6 (VB6) ActiveX/COM DLL FCGI Applications!
+Create new web apps using your VB6 coding knowledge, or get your existing VB6 client/server apps on the web with this FCGI Host/Server Framework for Visual Basic 6 (VB6) ActiveX/COM DLL FCGI Applications!

 # Introduction
 VbFcgi is a framework that allows you to easily get VB6 code onto the web.
 It was developed against Nginx, but should work with any web server that implements the FCGI spec.